Seaham (UK Parliament constituency)

-Seaham was a parliamentary constituency of the House of Commons of the Parliament of the United Kingdom that was in existence between 1918 and 1950.
+Seaham was a parliamentary constituency, in existence between 1918 and 1950, of the House of Commons of the Parliament of the United Kingdom.
 It elected one Member of Parliament (MP) by the first past the post system of election.

 History

 Seaham was created under the Representation of the People Act 1918 for the 1918 general election, comprising northern parts of the abolished South Eastern Division of Durham.
 The town of Seaham itself was transferred from Houghton-le-Spring.

-It was abolished for the 1950 general election under the Representation of the People Act 1948, with the bulk of the constituency comprising the new constituency of Easington.
+It was abolished for the 1950 general election under the Representation of the People Act 1948, with the bulk of its area moved into the new constituency of Easington.
 The expanded Urban District of Seaham Harbour (now incorporating Seaham) was transferred back to Houghton-le-Spring.